2007 Chūetsu offshore earthquake: Tectonic summary

-This magnitude 6.6 earthquake occurred approximately 17 km off the west coast of Honshū, Japan, in a zone of compressional deformation that is associated with the boundary between the Amur Plate and the Okhotsk Plate.
+This magnitude 6.6 earthquake occurred approximately 17 km off the west coast of Honshū, Japan, in a zone of compressional deformation that is associated with the boundary between the Amur Plate and the Okhotsk microplate.
 At this latitude, the Okhotsk Plate is converging to the west-northwest towards the Amur Plate with a velocity of about 9 mm/yr and a maximum convergence rate of 24 mm/yr.
-The Amur and Okhotsk plates are themselves relatively small plates that lie between the Eurasian Plate and the Pacific Plate.
-The Pacific Plate converges west-northwest towards the Eurasia Plate at over 90 mm/yr.
-Most of the relative motion between the Pacific and Eurasia plates is accommodated approximately 400 km to the east-southeast of the epicenter of the earthquake, where the Pacific Plate subducts beneath the Okhotsk Plate.
+The Amur and Okhotsk plates are themselves relatively small plates that lie between the Eurasian plate and the Pacific plate.
+The Pacific plate converges west-northwest towards the Eurasia plate at over 90 mm/yr.
+Most of the relative motion between the Pacific and Eurasia plates is accommodated approximately 400 km to the east-southeast of the epicenter of the earthquake, where the Pacific plate subducts beneath the Okhotsk Plate.

 This shallow crustal earthquake was followed 13 hours later by a deep focus magnitude 6.8 quake roughly 330 km to the west, 350 km below the Sea of Japan.
 The two earthquakes were generated by different mechanisms.
-The first earthquake was caused by deformation within the crust of the Okhotsk Plate and the second quake was likely caused by faulting resulting from internal deformation of the subducted Pacific Plate.
+The first earthquake was caused by deformation within the crust of the Okhotsk Plate and the second quake was likely caused by faulting resulting from internal deformation of the subducted Pacific plate.
 Given their different mechanisms and physical separation of at least 10 rupture lengths, the second earthquake is not considered an aftershock of the first.

 Shallow earthquakes cause more damage than intermediate- and deep-focus ones since the energy generated by the shallow events is released closer to the surface and therefore produces stronger shaking than is produced by quakes that are deeper within the Earth.
 The peak ground acceleration generated was 993 gal (1.01 g).

-Two days after the initial earthquake, an aftershock, registering 4 shindo, occurred in Izumozaki, Niigata.
+Two days after the initial earthquake, an aftershock, registering shindo 4, occurred in Izumozaki, Niigata.